-Key Differences Between Soft and Hard Inquiries
+What's the Difference Between Soft and Hard Inquiries?

-While soft inquiries can occur without your knowledge, such as those annoying pre-approved credit card offers you receive in the mail, hard inquiries occur when you apply for a loan and the creditor reviews your credit before granting the loan.
+While soft inquiries can occur without your knowledge, as in those preapproved credit card offers you receive in the mail, hard inquiries occur when you apply for a loan, credit card, or mortgage and the lender checks your credit history before granting (or denying) the loan.

 For example, if you’ve ever bought or leased a car, you were asked to sign a credit report authorization form as part of the paperwork.
 By signing this document, you are giving the dealership’s financing department permission to pull your credit.
 In other words, you’re giving them the OK to perform a hard credit inquiry.

 What to Do Before an Inquiry

-Also, be sure to keep your credit inquiries (especially hard inquiries) to a minimum.
+Also, keep your hard credit inquiries to a minimum.
 You don’t want to undercut your credit score by applying for too many credit cards or other loans.
-(Plus overextending yourself from a credit perspective can hurt you financially.
+Plus, overextending yourself from a credit perspective can hurt you financially.